gatwirival/employee-mgmt-system/README.md

 # employee-mgmt-system(Angular 14)

-- A MongoDB Atlas cluster will be used for data persistence.
+- A MongoDB Atlas cluster is used for data persistence.
 - RESTful API for performing CRUD (Create, Read, Update, and Delete) operations on an employee.

 ## Run Locally